 4 – Help others.
 A bonus to freezer meal cooking is that it’s easy to have meals on hand to take to new parents or someone in need, too.
 Over the years, our Freezer Club has collectively given many new moms, people in a crisis, and even a man recently released from prison some extra freezer meals to bake or warm up at their convenience.

-Step 4: We swap our meals about once a month or run them by each others’ houses when we’re already out.
+Step 4: We swap our meals about once a month.
+You can meet at a friend’s house for dessert and drinks, meet up for coffee or dinner out, or just run the meals by each others’ houses when you’re out (not as fun!).

 Are you ready to start a Freezer Club?
 Intrigued at least?
 Then you will need to think through these…